Our Familial and Racial Existence in Heaven

 Neither Marrying nor Being Given in Marriage

 It is hardly necessary to confute the alienist interpretation of passages like Galatians 3:28.
-Interpreting those to refer to physical unity is clearly destructive of all of God’s predestined distinctions, permitting not only race-mixing but feminism and sodomy.
+Interpreting those to refer to physical unity is clearly destructive of all of God’s predestined distinctions, permitting not only miscegenation but feminism and sodomy.
 Those falsely relying on “there is neither Jew nor Greek” passages inevitably undermine basic tenets of Scripture and common sense.

 A more formidable opponent contending for the deracinated view of heaven is based on Jesus’s response to an objection from the Sadducees, found in Matthew 22:23-30: